Goodman-lab/AD-transferability/README.md

 Acknoweldgement of the authors are required when using the code partially or in full.

 The Python 3 code for this project is available for download.
-The AD-transferability notebook contains the following code for:
+The "Quantifying_Applicability_Domain_transferability..." notebook contains the following code for:

  - Fingerprint generator
  - Modeller